AyeshaOmer/WSU_DevOps_2025/ProjectPipeline/README.md

 - Stores alarmed metric data in DynamoDB for auditing and historical tracking.
 - Centralizes configuration values (URLs, thresholds, metric names) for easy maintenance and scalability.
 - Uses a pipeline to performs unit, functional, and integration tests before project is fully sucessfully deployed
-- Rolls back to previous working version if memory, invocations, and duration fails.
+- Rolls back to previous working version if memory, invocations, and duration metrics fails, or if the unit, functional, or integration tests fail.

 ## Steps to deploy:
 - On visual studio code, type cdk synth, then cdk deploy.
 This will deploy the pipeline which will run unit, functional, and integration tests to check if the application is ready to run.

-WH Lambda:
+### Project 1: Web Health Monitoring
 - Once the pipeline is sucessfully deployed go to the lambda website called application stack.
 - Once on the lambda application stack website your code will appear in a function, and once you make a test, it will test the websites and print out the results of each metric at the time of testing.